Renewable Energy in Copenhagen

-Copenhagen already has substantial green transit infrastructure in place.
+Copenhagen already has a substantial green transit infrastructure in place.
 The city’s rail, airport, and suburbs are connected to the city center via the metro bus system.
 The bus fleet in Copenhagen is being converted to run using biofuel; and the city of Copenhagen hopes that by 2025, most of the buses used in the city for public transit run on electricity, biodiesel, bioethanol, biogas, are biofuel-electric or natural gas-electric hybrids, or hydrogen fuel cell buses.
-Denmark is getting 200 hydrogen buses as part of the EU’s big push for hydrogen buses, the H2BusEurope program.
+Denmark is getting 200 hydrogen buses as part of the EU's big push for hydrogen buses, the H2BusEurope program.

 Copenhagen also features the Copenhagen metro (a light rail rapid transit system) and the Copenhagen S-train ( a hybrid urban-suburban commuter rail system).
 Copenhagen harbor has ferries that bring travelers to and from cities in Scandinavia such as Oslo, Norway.

 City officials in Copenhagen are trying to expand public and mass transport systems in Copenhagen, and at the same time, promote the use of bicycles as a means of traveling from one place to another.
 Bikes outnumber cars in Copenhagen, and currently about ½ of all trips within the city to work or universities are done on bicycles.
 Cycling is already as popular as car use in Copenhagen (as seen in this article in The Guardian), but Copenhagen sees cycling as becoming the dominant form of transit within the city.